Berkeley-CS61B/website-fa23/materials/proj/proj2b/index.md

 ### Skeleton Setup

-1. Similar to other assignments in this class, run `git pull skeleton main` **in your group repo** to get the skeleton code for this project.
+1. Similar to other assignments in this class, run `git pull skeleton main` to get the skeleton code for this project.
    1. NOTE: You'll notice that this skeleton is (almost) the exact same as the Project 2A skeleton.
-We have provided placeholder implementation for `TimeSeries`, `NGramMap`, `DummyHistoryTextHandler`, and `DummyHistroyHadnler`.
-We've provided you with working implementation of `countHistory` method from `NGramMap` in `library-fa23` (see the next step).
+We have provided placeholder implementations for `TimeSeries`, `NGramMap` from project 2a.
+This includes a working implementation of `countHistory` method using a new library from in `library-fa23` (see next step).
-   2. Our provided `NGramMap` class has the behavior that if you call a function like `countHistory` but there are no valid words in the time frame specified, e.g. `TimeSeries ts = ngm.countHistory("gwexlbexl", 1900, 1950);`, then the resulting `ts` is just an empty `TimeSeries`, i.e. a map with an empty `keySet`.
-   3. Although we are not explicitly testing your other methods in `TimeSeries` and `NGramMap`, please fill out your class with your code from part A except `countHistory` and constructor since we have provided them for you.
-You might find useful other methods for plotting purposes or the completeness of the browser.
-Bear in mind, that we also did not provide `HistoryTextHandler` or `HistoryHandler` - if you want to use these buttons, please copy your code from part A.
+   2. The placeholder implementations throw `UnsupportedOperationException`s for some methods.
+You will not need these methods.
 2. To get the new library, `cd` into your `library-fa23` directory and run `git pull`.
 Then, import all the libraries from `library-fa23` into this project like you normally would.
-   1. Now that you've pulled and imported the libraries, you'll notice that the code in Main.java (including the lines that use `NGramMap`) should no longer be red.
+   1. Now that you've pulled and imported the libraries, you'll notice that the code in `NgramMap.java` should no longer be red.
-3. Download the new `data` files for this project using [this link](https://drive.google.com/file/d/1xGTZqCo5maiZjA307OPocmKDOTYlJXnz/view?usp=sharing) and move them into your `proj2b` folder on the same level as `src`.
+3. Download the `data` files for this project using [this link](https://drive.google.com/file/d/1xGTZqCo5maiZjA307OPocmKDOTYlJXnz/view?usp=sharing) and move them into your `proj2b` folder on the same level as `src`.
-4. Use your o

 Once you are done, your `proj2b` directory should look like this: